by321/safetensors_util/readme.md

 ### Features

-This is a utility program for [safetensors files](https://github.com/huggingface/safetensors "safetensors files").
+This is a utility program for [safetensors files](https://github.com/huggingface/safetensors "safetensors files") written in Python only.
 Currently it can do the following:

     Usage: safetensors_util.py [OPTIONS] COMMAND [ARGS]...